 The ASN Program Coordinator will report directly to the ASN Program Director.
 The ASN Program Coordinator is appointed annually and is renewable by request of the incumbent and approval of the Associate Dean of Nursing.
 If there are multiple faculty members interested in the position an election may be held.

 Early Childhood Coordinator is responsible for providing visionary leadership for the Early Educatoin Program (ECEP) at Florida SouthWestern State College.
-The Coordinator will oversee and facilitate curricular development, extracurricular activities, program assessment, and resource development.
-The Coordinator will report directly to the Dean of the School of Education.
+The Coordinator will oversee and facilitate curricular development, extracurricular activities, The Coordinator will report directly to the Dean of the School of Education.

 APPENDIX E